10 fun facts about chickens - BC SPCA

 8. Chickens have a pecking order

 Chickens live in groups called flocks.
-The social structure of these flocks depends on a hierarchy called a pecking order, which is an order of dominance.
-All chickens know their place in this order, and it helps to maintain a stable, cohesive group.
+Their social structure depends on a hierarchy called a pecking order, which is an order of dominance.
+All chickens know their place in this order, which helps to maintain a stable, cohesive group and reduce fighting.

 Ever wondered what causes the difference between brown and white eggs?
-It depends on the breed of the hen, but it’s not feather colour that tells you what colour the egg shell will be.
+It depends on the breed of the hen, but it’s not the colour of the feathers that tells you what colour the egg shell will be.
 It’s the colour of the hen’s earlobes!
-Generally, hens with red earlobes will lay brown eggs, and hens with white earlobes lay white eggs (with a few exceptions of course).
-Although the colour of the eggs may differ, the nutritional content or flavour does not.
+Generally, hens with red earlobes will lay brown eggs, and hens with white earlobes lay white eggs (with a few exceptions, of course).
+Although the colour of the eggs may differ, the nutritional content and flavour does not.

 10. Chickens are very intelligent animals